 8) The ‘Guarded’ Pass –

-The second day of the battle also played out in a similar fashion like its previous day, with the Persians unable to make any significant breakthrough.
+The second day of the Battle of Thermopylae also played out in a similar fashion like its previous day, with the Persians unable to make any significant breakthrough.
 But then came the famous episode of Ephialtes and how he presented himself before the Persian command as a guide for the ‘secret’ path that would bypass the main Greek position and catch them unawares at the rear.
 But as we fleetingly mentioned before, once again contrary to popular notions, Leonidas was already aware of the existence of such a path.
 In fact, this very passage, known as the Anopaia path, was actually guarded by the local Phokian contingent that had around a thousand men.

 But unfortunately for the Greeks, the Persians sent their elite Immortals (presumably guided by Ephialtes), who probably set out in their full numbers to make a deciding impact in the conflict.
 And by the dawn of the third day, they reached the Phokian positions, with both sides rather surprised by each others presence.
 And while the Phokian citizen-militia were known for their competent vigilance over the local lands (at least under Greek control), they were simply no match for the ‘mixed-tactics’ espoused by the heavily-trained Immortals.
 In the following encounter during the Battle of Thermopylae, the Immortals quickly overwhelmed their opponents by focused arrow-fire volleys.
 The Phokian militias rapidly retreated to the higher grounds, and then most of them pleaded for their lives to the arriving Persian forces.
 Interestingly enough, the Immortals, instead of dallying with the Phokian forces, continued their calculated advance into the rear part of the Greek positions, thus ultimately turning the tide of the battle.

 9) The Last Day Strategy –